nvhieu1978/plutus-pioneer-program/docs/week3.rst

 The first step is to think about the types for the datum and redeemer.

-For datum, it makes sense to have two pieces of information:
+For datum, it makes sense to have two pieces of information, the beneficiary and the deadline.

--  The beneficiary
--  The deadline

 So, let's define this type:

 .. code:: haskell